Last reviewed on 15th September 2023 by Martin Alexander (Mortgage Advisor)

 It’s possible for first-time buyers and home movers to get a mortgage of up to £500,000 with the help of family or friends.
 And, you won’t need always need a deposit.
 Such deals can allow you onto the housing ladder where you might otherwise struggle.

 Mortgages for families are also available from lenders such as Nationwide and Lloyds Bank.
 This guide will explain everything you need about family mortgages, including springboard mortgages and similar deals from other lenders.

 What is a family springboard mortgage?

 This particular mortgage is available to homeowners and first-time buyers.
-Although there are other family mortgages available, the family springboard mortgage is a particular deal that only Barclays offer.
+Although there are other family mortgages available, the family springboard mortgage is a specific deal that only Barclays offers.